laterz-f/labwebsite/team/index.md

 # <i class="fas fa-users"></i>Team

-Our lab is the Genomics of the Immune System Unit, which belongs to the San Raffaele Telethon Institute for Gene Therapy (SR-Tiget).
+Meet the members of the Genomics of the Immune System Unit!
+Our lab is part of the San Raffaele Telethon Institute for Gene Therapy (SR-Tiget).

 {% include section.html %}